-SEA’s mission is to help ‘Behaviour Changers’ better change behaviour – before it’s too late
+SEA’s mission is to help ‘Behaviour Changers’ better change behaviour – because our planet depends on it

 SEA is a behaviour change research consultancy located in Wellington, New Zealand.

 Dr Sea Rotmann, the CEO of SEA, has been working tirelessly for over a decade to get behaviour change research on the global map.
 She studied for ten years to be a coral reef ecologist but quickly realised that her favourite thing on earth – nature in all its glory, but particularly the abundance and biodiversity of a well-functioning reef system, was under threat.
 From us.
 Humans, and our wasteful behaviours leading to devastating impacts on our ecosystem that few, if any of us can truly comprehend.
-This is why she realised that the biggest nut to crack was how to change human behaviour, so that we, our children and grandchildren and all the other species co-inhabiting this planet with us can survive and thrive.
-Something that is becoming more and more threatened.
+This is when she realised that the biggest nut to crack was how to change human and corporate behaviour, so that we, our children and grandchildren and all the other species co-inhabiting this planet with us can survive and thrive.
+A vision for the future that is becoming more and more threatened.
 This is why research into, and understanding of human and corporate behaviour should be at the forefront of corporate and governmental responsibility.

 How do you help Behaviour Changers better change behaviour?

-Since its inception in 2011, SEA has worked with the Demand-Side Management Programme (now called User-Centred Energy Systems or “Users TCP“) by the International Energy Agency (IEA DSM) to lead the first global behaviour change research collaboration.
+Since its inception in 2011, SEA has worked with the Demand-Side Management Programme (now called User-Centred Energy Systems or “Users TCP“) by the International Energy Agency to lead the first global behaviour change research collaboration.
 It was called “Task 24 – Behaviour Change in DSM“.
 For this research, SEA collaborated with hundreds of behaviour change experts around the world to figure out how to best tackle such a complex and messy problem.
 Like there is no “silver bullet” technology that can simply wipe away all our impacts on the earth, ocean and climate, there is also no such silver bullet to “fix” human behaviour.
-The best way to design, implement, evaluate and communicate behaviour change interventions that truly work, is to get the different ‘Behaviour Changers‘ who are trying to change behaviour together, to collaborate towards a shared, common goal.
+The best way to design, implement, evaluate and communicate behaviour change interventions that truly work, is to get the different ‘Behaviour Changers‘ who are trying to change user behaviours together, to collaborate towards a shared, common goal.
 This is called a “Collective Impact Approach“.

 How successful is this approach?